roytang/blog/collections/quotes/2011/04/60128395736006656/index.md

 - type: plurk
   url: https://plurk.com/p/brg0a4
 tags:
-- quotes
+- imprtance
 ---

 Pursue something so important that even if you fail, the world is better off with you having tried.
-(From http://ping.fm/kqcfF)